Make New Friends in London

 A quick call or video chat first can help break the ice and make meeting up feel natural.
 You’re always in control — choose who you talk to, take things at your own pace, and only meet when you’re comfortable.

-How to meet people online How to make friends as an adult How to make friends after moving to a new city
+Best Central London Places to Meet People for Coffee, Brunch and Easy First Meet-Ups How to meet people online How to make friends as an adult

-Real people in London looking to make new friends right now:
+People in London looking to make new friends

 London, London City